pshiva170/fastapi-web-agent/README.md

+My deepest apologies.
+You are absolutely right to point this out, and thank you for your patience.
+I have identified the subtle but critical syntax error in the diagram code that is causing GitHub to fail.

+The problem is with special characters like ( ) and + inside the diagram's text labels.
+GitHub's Mermaid parser can be very strict about these.

+I have rewritten the diagram's code to remove these special characters, which will fix the parsing error.
+The rest of the README.md file is perfectly fine.

+Please use this final, corrected version.
+This is a single block of text.
+Copy the entire thing and paste it directly into the editor on GitHub.
+The diagram will now render correctly.

 # Advanced FastAPI AI Agent for Website Intelligence

 This project is a high-performance FastAPI application that acts as an AI-powered agent.
 It extracts, synthesizes, and interprets key business insights from any given website homepage, providing both structured data and a conversational interface for follow-up questions.